weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 For this reason, we want to utilize the more short-lived OAuth tokens to avoid exposing a personal access token.
 We also don't want to persist these tokens longer than we have to.

-In addition, flows that require a `client_secret` will require us to embed it in the binary, which leaves us open to exposing it via decompilation.
+In addition, flows that require a `client_secret` would require us to embed it in the binary, which leaves us open to exposing it via decompilation.
+For that reason, we will NOT be implmenting the Access Code Grant flow for the basic use case (see Design -> Advanced Use Case for more info).

 ### UX Concerns